 Directions:

-Wait about 12 hours to make sure the beeswax is completely hardened.
+Finish: Wait about 12 hours to make sure the beeswax is completely hardened.
 Trim the excess wick off.
 I leave about 2 inches of wick.

 Now your candle is ready to be burned and enjoyed!